 The men's small Norse Peak we tested fits as it should, relaxed, but not constricting.
 The arms are the perfect length, and the hemline isn't super long like the R1 or the Arc'tery Konseal, so it's not great under a climbing harness, but it looks better with a pair of jeans.
 The hood…doesn't fit as well.
 A drawstring to secure it to your head would be nice since the hood tends to flop around to the point of impairing your vision, a problem for one of our testers while is zipped around town on his bike.
 Two zippered handwarmer pockets are ready to keep your frigid mitts out of the cold or stash whatever you need without fear of it falling out, plus a chest pocket for all those chapsticks.

-The hardface fleece just can't compete with more air permeable gridded fleece used on the R1, the Arc'teryx Konseal, and the Marmot Preon.
+The hardface fleece just can't compete with more air-permeable gridded fleece used on the R1 and the Arc'teryx Konseal.
 The Patagonia Performance Better Sweater is your best option if you're in the market for a breathable fleece that can also withstand the rigors of date night, thanks to stretchy breathable panels under the arms.

 This fleece is designed to be seen, not to be hidden underneath an insulated jacket and a hardshell, and the relaxed fit doesn't lend itself to integrating with the layering system since the fabric bunches up.
 You'll be fine when a roomy waterproof layer over this jacket, but it's not appropriate for your backcountry skiing kit, or anytime you need a lightweight, breathable fleece.

 Though it's described as "hardface", there isn't durable water repellent treatment on it like the very weather resistant Patagonia R1 Techface Hoody.
 When precip hits this jacket, it soaks through quickly.
-It does offer better wind protection than light fleeces like the R1 and The North Face Proprius Hoodie.
+It does offer better wind protection than light fleeces like the R1.

 Our men's small-sized Norse Peak weighs 16.5 oz, putting it solidly in the mid-weight category, though it doesn't feel as warm as other mid weights like the Patagonia Synchilla Snap T or the Kuhl Interceptr.
 This jacket doesn't have a good warmth to weight ratio like the loftier, higher pile fleece.